copygirl/gaemdesign/storage.md

 # Storage & Inventory

 One incredibly important aspect of this design is the way objects are stored in-world, instead of simply in some abstract user interface that pops up upon interacting with a container.
+Similarily, there is no "magic" player inventory.

+This hopefully causes meaningful emergent gameplay, requiring players to build paths, roads, structures, tackle engineering problems, and in general make decisions about how to handle and transport materials they gather from the world.

+## Storage Space

 First of all, any item takes up a certain amount of space in a so called "storage space".
 Storage space, similar to block space and micro-block space is made up of voxels.
 Items may take up a certain number of such voxels in any shape.